 Check your local community groups for cleanups near you or other volunteer sites.
 Organizations like Surfrider Foundation and Ocean Conservancy regularly organize beach cleanup initiatives, so join in and make a difference in your local community.

 By diverting waste materials from landfills and incorporating them into the production of new products, the need to extract and process virgin resources diminishes.
-This, in turn, helps to mitigate environmental impacs, decrease energy consumption, and alleviate the strain on ecosystems.
+This, in turn, helps to mitigate environmental impacts, decrease energy consumption, and alleviate the strain on ecosystems.

 Opting for recycled products also aligns with the global commitment to reducing carbon emissions and combating climate change.
 The manufacturing of products from recycled materials typically involves lower energy consumption and emits fewer greenhouse gases compared to the production of virgin materials.